George Maestri

 George Maestri is the President and Creative Director of the Los Angeles animation studio Rubber Bug, a writer, an animation producer for South Park, and a story writer for the animated television series Rocko's Modern Life.

 Maestri was nominated for a CableACE Award for his Rocko's Modern Life writing.

-Maestri has written a number of books on character animation and digital effects.
+Maestri has written several books on character animation and digital effects.
 He is also a contributing editor of Computer Graphics World magazine.